MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

 The overall form, as well as each of the sections within, are defined using UX patterns and subpatterns.
 The corresponding patterns are described in detail in the following sections.

 ## Patterns and subpatterns
-When building an operational workspace, you must use the patterns and subpatterns defined for that purpose.
-These patterns and subpatterns are described below.
+When building an operational workspace, you should use the patterns and subpatterns defined for workspace content, which are described below.
 In general, when a control is cited within a pattern's structure, it will be described as: Common name (ControlType) \[cardinality\] If cardinality isn't specified, then the item is required exactly once.
 Simple patterns and subpatterns have the structural tree omitted.

 ### Patterns

 There are the top-level patterns for use with operational workspaces.

-#### Workspace Operational
+#### Operational Workspace

 This pattern is the primary operational workspace pattern and should be applied to the **Design** node of the operational workspace form.
 It will prescribe the following structure: